A winter trip to Venice should be filled with atmosphere and drama, and this year we got just that from our stay at the Hilton Molino Stucky Venice.

 Because of Venice’s unique position as an island criss-crossed with canals, the city is, of course, very sensitive to high tides.
 The floods have increased in recent years, due to land reclamation on the mainland and island dock areas, and the deepening of shipping lanes all affecting the way water enters the lagoon.
 You might think all this means the city is sinking, but the yearly pictures of a flooded Piazza San Marco are misleading.
 In all but the worst floods (like those this year) more than 90% of the rest of the city remains above water.

 It’s not good news though, as every time water seeps into the porous brickwork, all over Venice walls are dissolving.
 Global warming sea level rises will mean the situation gets a lot worse.
-It’s a subject of consternation to the city residents, who have been frustrated by years of delays to the MOSE lagoon barrier project that will protect the city, and at the latest count is expected to be completed in 2022.
+It’s a subject of consternation to the city residents, who have been frustrated by years of delays to the MOSE lagoon barrier project that will protect the city, and at the latest count is expected to be fully functional by 2025.
 This will hopefully mean a welcome end to the flooding in the city and a much needed reprieve for the longevity of the architecture.
 It may also mean opportunities to experience the acqua alta in the magical city disappear so although it was not planned, we were thrilled to encounter the acqua alta at the peak of its spectacle on this trip.

 Once a flourishing flourmill, Hilton Molino Stucky Venice has been beautifully restored by the Hilton Group and offers a different perspective on the magical city.
 Located right on the Canale Giudecca, the hotel’s façade, which is wonderfully lit at night, make it a landmark in its own right.
 The façade and foyer retain the aesthetic of the original building, whilst the 379 rooms are generously sized and modern.
 The hotel boasts one of the few swimming pools in the city – stunningly located on the rooftop – open throughout the spring/summer season, and bars and restaurants of the quality you would expect from a Hilton.
 Away from the busy tourist spots of Piazza San Marco and the Rialto Bridge, the hotel is far enough away to feel secluded and exclusive, yet amazingly well connected by the hotel’s shuttle boat service that runs every 20 minutes or so and takes about 15 minutes to drop you metres away from Piazza San Marco so you are only ever half an hour away from the tourist hot spots.
 It’s actually a brilliant way to get a feel for the city, and to bob about amongst the gondoliers as you cross.
 Giudecca is great to explore in its own right too if you want a taste of a less touristy side of Venice – with fabulous eateries along the canal front offering amazing views over the Guidecca Canal to the backside of Dorsoduro and the fabulous church of the Madonna della Salute standing on Dorsoduro’s heel as you turn into the Grand Canal.